-Older children can use Seesaw to message a teacher if they are finding an aspect of the learning challenging.
-Teachers are available during normal school hours (8.30am - 4pm) to respond with help.
+Older children can use Google Classroom to message a teacher if they are finding an aspect of the learning challenging.
+Teachers are available during the afternoon to respond with help.

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?